1212Prajwol-Pdl/RMG-Py/documentation/source/users/rmg/installation/anacondaDeveloper.rst

    On Manjaro or Arch Linux the package manager is ``pacman`` ::

     sudo pacman -S git gcc make

-   For MacOS users, these packages will not come preinstalled, but can be easily obtained by installing the XCode Command Line Tools.
+   For MacOS users, the above packages will not come preinstalled, but can be easily obtained by installing the XCode Command Line Tools.
    These are a set of packages relevant for software development which have been bundled together by Apple.
 The easiest way to install this is to simply run one of the commands in the terminal, e.g. ``git``.
 The terminal will then prompt you on whether or not you would like to install the Command Line Tools.

+   For MacOS users only, download and install the latest macOS julia from here: <https://julialang.org/downloads/>.
+Then add julia to PATH by running:

+     rm -f /usr/local/bin/julia
+     ln -s /Applications/Julia-\*/Contents/Resources/julia/bin/julia /usr/local/bin/julia

+   Note that this julia install will not respect conda environmental boundaries this means only one conda environment can be linked to it at a time.
+   For linux users julia will be installed automatically.

 #.
 Install the latest versions of RMG and RMG-database through cloning the source code via Git.
 Make sure to start in an
    appropriate local directory where you want both RMG-Py and RMG-database folders to exist. ::